Programs & Groups

 Theology for the Times"...with the Bible in one hand and the newspaper in the other."
 This is how a 20th century theologian calls for followers of Jesus to discern and empower faithful living.
 Join this effort by engaging in a 'Theology for our Times' conversation to inform faithful living.

 Prayer Shawl Ministry

 Thursdays at 1:00pm in the Parlor at Faith United

 Coordinator: Mike Flechtner

 Prayer Shawls are the most heartfelt of gifts.
 They wrap, enfold, comfort, mother, hug, cover, shelter, beautify and give solace to our recipients.
 Our knitters and crocheters laugh, cry, love, and pray over the shawls while we make them.
 The official Prayer Shawl Ministry meeting is from 1-3 on the first Thursday of the month.
 Because we have so much fun, we meet the other three Thursdays to knit, crochet, and have fellowship.
 Please join us.
 We provide the hooks, needles, patterns and yarn.
-The Prayer Shawl Group will be meeting outdoors at the church and will be limited to 10 people.

 United Methodist Women

 The United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ: to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.
 Circle of Faith, Circle of Love and Lydia Circle welcome new members!

 Tuesday mornings at 9:00 am.

 We meet each Tuesday morning from 9-11:30 am.
 We make flannel baby quilts for the NICU at Aultman hospital and quilts for nursing homes.
 This is not your mothers quilt group.
 If you know how to sew a seam or tie a knot we welcome you!